-With bank loans and venture capital unavailable to so many entrepreneurs, states and communities should develop innovative funding streams to promote entrepreneurship and to help support new businesses in their jurisdictions.
-Capital should help entrepreneurs at different stages of starting a business, from having new ideas to opening doors to serving customers.
+With bank loans and venture capital unavailable to so many entrepreneurs, states and communities should develop innovative funding streams to promote entrepreneurship and help support new businesses in their jurisdictions.
+Capital should help entrepreneurs at different stages of starting a business, from having a new idea to opening doors to serving customers.
 There are a number of innovative models that could be scaled across America.
 States and localities should create competitive Entrepreneurial Capital Catalyst Grants to:

 - Create “evergreen” community investment funds that support new businesses as they move through the early stages of proof-of-concept and product development.
 States and localities can look to successful models such as MassVentures in Massachusetts and JumpStart Evergreen Fund in northeast Ohio.

 - Build collaborative investment funds that engage established businesses to work with emerging businesses for joint product development and supplier relationships.
 States and localities can gain lessons from the experiences of Cintrifuse and Renaissance Venture Capital, operating in Cincinnati and Michigan, respectively.